lucwl/al-cs-notes/Paper 1/2 - Fundamentals of Data Structures/2 - Fundamentals of Data Structures.md

 However, it comes with more implementation complexity.
 A linear queue may be more appropriate for a smaller queue.

-### Priority queue
+#### Priority queue

-A priority queue enqueues items to the rear of a queue alongside a priority level.
+A *priority queue* enqueues items to the rear of a queue alongside a priority level.

 Items with the highest priority are always dequeued first, so when a value is enqueued the new item's priority is compared to every priority in the list, starting at the back.

+An example of where this is used is applications on a computer system, which are assigned priorities.
+Applications being used by the user are prioritised over background applications, allowing for a faster user experience.

+### Stacks

+A *stack* is another abstract data structure based on an array.

+It is a last in, first out (LIFO) data structure as items are pushed and retrieved from the top of the stack.

+Common uses of a stack include:
+- Reversing a list of values
+- Keeping track of and performing undo operations
+- A call stack for keeping track of subroutine calls